UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week10_tut_commands.rst

 Sending Goals to the Robot Navigation Stack
 ================================================

-Now everything is ready, start the simulation, SLAM and the navigation stack with ``nav_demo.launch.py`` using the normal,
+Now everything is ready, if you haven't already start the simulation, SLAM and the navigation stack with ``nav_demo.launch.py`` using the normal,

 .. code-block:: console

-    ros2 launch navigation_demos planner_only.launch.py
+    ros2 launch navigation_demos nav_demo.launch.py

 Navigation Action Servers